raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/go-parser/architecture_and_integration_plan.md

   table_prefix: "shadow_"
 ```

 Django evaluates the flag and rollout only when the production `DataFile.parser_mode` is null.
 The nullable field is introduced by a schema-only migration, so existing files receive a route lazily on their next dispatch.
-The first dispatcher locks the row while resolving and persisting `disabled`, `shadow`, or `production`; concurrent and later dispatches reuse that decision.
-Missing, disabled, excluded, or invalid flags fail closed by persisting `disabled` and using Python.
+The first dispatcher locks the row while resolving and persisting `python-only`, `go-shadow`, or `go-only`; concurrent and later dispatches reuse that decision.
+Missing, disabled, excluded, or invalid flags fail closed by persisting `python-only` and using Python.
 The Go worker honors the immutable task mode and returns it to `post_parse`; it does not re-read the mutable feature flag.
 Shadow data-file rows exclude `parser_mode` because routing belongs to the production file identity.

 For files processed by both parsers, the team can asynchronously compare results at any cadence: